uppes/coroutine/README.md

  **Christopher Pitt** [Co-operative PHP Multitasking](https://medium.com/async-php/co-operative-php-multitasking-ce4ef52858a0)

-**Parallel** class package here is a restructured/rewrite of [spatie/async](https://github.com/spatie/async).
-The old package following there implementation, but with _Windows_ support can be found [here](https://github.com/techno-express/async/tree/windows-patch).

-**Parallel** class also pulls in [symplely/processor](https://github.com/symplely/processor) as an dependency which includes, [symfony/process](https://github.com/symfony/process) class, which is going to be used instead of my own implementation for **subprocess** management/execution.
-It has better **Windows** support, no issues running parallel PHP processes, not seeing any blocking issues.
-The **Processor** package also has [opis/closure](https://github.com/opis/closure) as an dependency.
-Used to overcome **PHP** serialization limitations.
+**Parallel** class package here is a restructured/rewrite of [spatie/async](https://github.com/spatie/async), with _Windows_.
+This class pulls in [symplely/processor](https://github.com/symplely/processor) as an dependency which includes, [symfony/process](https://github.com/symfony/process) class, which is going to be used instead of my own implementation for **subprocess** management/execution.
+It has better **Windows** support, with no issues running parallel PHP processes, not seeing any blocking issues.
+The **Processor** package also has [opis/closure](https://github.com/opis/closure) as an dependency, it's used to overcome **PHP** serialization limitations.

 ---
 [Concurrency in Go](https://youtu.be/LvgVSSpwND8) __video__